|Locations & Access|

 The Diabetes Research Center (DRC) subsidizes the cost for DRC members and financially supports project development for all users.
 Please inform us if you publish using data obtained from our facility.
 Your publications help support our center grant which assists in keeping this Flow Cytometry Facility running.
-Users are reminded to acknowledge DRC Center Grant (NIH P30 DK063720).
+Users are reminded to acknowledge DRC Center Grant NIH P30 DK063720.
+If you used the CyTOF2 "Charmander," please acknowledge Shared Instrument Grant 1S10OD018040-01.
+If you used the Aria Fusion "Jabba the Hutt," please acknowledge Shared Instrument Grant 1S10OD021822-01.
 The Parnassus Flow Cytometry Core, in collaboration with similar Core facilities on campus, also helps to identify emerging technologies that will enhance multiple research programs and coordinates the acquisition and maintenance of those facilities.
 We encourage feedback on available or missing services to help improve the facility to make sure it meets your needs and demands.

-If you need help deciding if flow cytometry will help you in your studies or have any questions, contact us for a free consultation.
+If you need help deciding if flow cytometry will help you in your studies or have any questions, for a free consultation.